-Going from 1 freakish TE to another, Saints should be in good shape with Jared Cook addition
+In Jared Cook, Saints get another freakish athlete that could put them 'over the top' at tight end

 Campbell raves about the possibilities of a guy like Cook, who made his first Pro Bowl this past season after a career-best year with the Oakland Raiders.

 "Phenomenal athlete," Campbell said.
 "He's over 30 and he still runs like the wind.
 He can absolutely smoke.
-He's got 35 inch arms.
+He's got 35-inch arms.
 He is long.
 Man, he's long.
 And he's fast.
 He had a lot of production last year, some of the best production he's had in the league and we just felt like he could really help us."

-Mack, meanwhile, comes to New Orleans after a career at Notre Dame where disciplinary issues involving class work limited his productivity.
-Campbell says the Saints looked into those issues before using one of their two seventh round picks on Mack, who out of high school was ranked the top tight end in the country.
+Mack, meanwhile, comes to New Orleans after a career at Notre Dame where disciplinary issues involving classwork limited his productivity.
+Campbell says the Saints looked into those issues before using one of their two seventh- round picks on Mack, who out of high school was ranked the top tight end in the country.

 "We felt like we got those (questions) answered," Campbell said.
-"We got him here and we'll see what he can do.
+"We got him here, and we'll see what he can do.
 He has to compete with the other guys and we go from there.
 But any chance we have to help our roster and upgrade guys, that's what we are going to do.
-Let's get the best guys and let them fight it out ...
-He certainly is a good athlete and he has plenty of ability."
+Let's get the best guys and let them fight it out. ...
+He certainly is a good athlete, and he has plenty of ability."

-For the past two seasons, the tight end position hasn't quite been up to the Sean Payton standard the team had set in previous years.
-Saints' tight ends combined for 63 receptions last season.
+For the past two seasons, tight ends hasn't quite been up to the Sean Payton standard the team had set in previous years.
+Saints tight ends combined for 63 receptions last season.
 (Watson had 35; Josh Hill had 16 and Dan Arnold had 12).

 The year before that was even worse, with tight ends accounting for just 45 receptions.
 That was the first time since Payton's first season in 2006 the Saints had less than 70 combined receptions from their tight ends.
-Of course, Brees' relying heavily on Thomas has had a lot to do with that.
+Of course, Brees relying heavily on Thomas had a lot to do with that.

+For Jared Cook, it was a chance to get a little closer to home.

 With the addition of Cook, Campbell says the position can perhaps return to the glory days of Jimmy Graham.
-He thinks Payton will come up with ways to utilize Cook the same way the team used Graham.
+He said Payton will come up with ways to utilize Cook the same way the team used Graham.

 "The foundation for that is already here because they had a guy like (Graham), Campbell said.

-If Cook can put together a season like he did a year ago when he caught 68 passes for 896 yards and six touchdowns, it would be the Saints' best season for a tight end since 2015 when Watson caught 74 passes for 825 yards and 6 touchdowns.
-The only other more productive seasons by a Saints tight end in the Payton-Drew Brees era would be Graham's four straight stellar seasons from 2011-2015.
+If Cook can put together a season like he did a year ago when he caught 68 passes for 896 yards and six touchdowns, it would be the Saints' best season for a tight end since 2015, when Watson caught 74 passes for 825 yards and six touchdowns.

+The only other more productive seasons by a Saints tight end in the Payton-Drew Brees era would be Graham's four straight stellar seasons from 2011-15.

 "We’re excited to have (Cook)," Payton said in March.
 "It gives us a threat opposite of Mike (Thomas).
 A lot of times where Mike lines up is opposite the tight end.
 We feel like we have some good tight ends in the building that we have roles and visions for.
 But we feel like Jared has a unique skill set."

+The New Orleans Saints had just ended their season the day before, an abrupt ending after the infamous no-call in the NFC championship game ag…

-It's a skillset that could make life easier for Brees.
+It's a skill set that could make life easier for Brees.
 And it's one that Campbell looks forward to coaching.

 "He can really get us over the top at that position," Campbell said.